 Proofreading marks can be a bit tricky and mysterious to folks who aren’t writers, editors or proofreaders providing the custom assignment help.
 So with the assistance of my favorite memes, I’ve put together this cheat sheet to help the world understand what the most common of these powerful little symbols mean.
 So without further ado…

 We think it probably took Morpheus a while to learn how to spell his own name.
-And that’s probably why he’s so understanding about correcting ours with this gentle little symbol that means Add Something Here
+And that’s probably why he’s so understanding about correcting our spelling with this gentle little symbol meaning, Add Something Here.
+Watch and learn.

 Take It Out

 You don’t want to get bat-slapped.
 Just ask Robin.
 Fortunately, Robin is a fast learner, and will soon realize that the handy dandy symbol in his meme means Take Something Out.
 After seeing that enough times, our buddy Robin will never embarrass Batman again with such antiquated formatting.

 Disaster Girl always knows a disastrous copy error when she sees one.
 Plus, she’s so awesome at getting her point across, we enlisted her help to illustrate not one, but two, amazing and ultra-common proofreading symbols—Add a Period and Make the Letter Uppercase.
 See?
 Nobody needs to die.

 Close This Space

 Bill totally knows that the symbol in his meme means Close Up That Obnoxious Damn Space.
 But his way of telling us to fix it is just so darn benevolent, we want to do it now and with a smile.